The Cat Vet

 Clippers are safer than scissors & blades for matted fur

-Plug holes in our showers and baths get clogged with hair because massaging shampoo onto our heads and rinsing it off loosens dead and shed hair.
+All you need is glove! (da da dada daaa)Drain holes in our showers and baths get clogged with hair because massaging shampoo onto our heads and rinsing it off loosens all our dead and shed hairs.
 The same applies to cats after grooming - their version of a washing session.

-That's why you should alway make sure you finish off every grooming session with removing as much loosened hair as possible.
-If you don't, your cat will ingest all the hair you've loosened and you may very likely cause a hairball which in some cats can make them very unwell or create a gut blockage and require invasive and expensive surgery.
+That's why you should always make sure you finish off every grooming session with removing as much loosened hair as possible.
+If you don't, your cat will ingest all the hair you've loosened and you may very likely cause an internal gut hairball, which in some cats can make them very unwell or create a gut blockage and require invasive and expensive surgery.
+The best way to remove loosened hair from you cat (and your clothes for that matter) is to use a good old fashioned pair of rubber washing up gloves to stroke your cat all over.
+Long sweeping half body length strokes using both your hands works best.

-You can also use a fresh pair of rubber-palmed gardening gloves or purchase cotton gloves with silicone dots or projections and their are various silicone nobbled grooming mitts.
+You can also use a fresh pair of rubber-palmed gardening gloves or purchase these cotton grooming gloves with silicone dots. |

 Nailing it!